suljov/Simple-File-List-RCE-poc/README.md

 ---
 Poc taken from:
 https://www.exploit-db.com/exploits/48979
-and made into a bash script since the one from exploit-db dont fully work
+and made into a bash script

 # Usage